ColeDeanShepherd/OSFPS/README.md

 * Only spawn weapon if previous weapon was taken.
 * Add sounds.
 * Handle connect to server failure.
-* Attribute grenade kills to the correct player.
 * Handle message too long.
 * Fix showing other players reloading.
 * Send & use shot rays from client.